-cultures journey jail serious 5.
-The Pacific Rim Whale Festival celebrates the \\\\\\ of the grey whale.
-6. The World Championship Bathtub Race started as a silly event but is now a \\\\\\ sport.
-7. The Dragon Boat Festival celebrates the many different \\\\\\ of the people in Vancouver.
-8. At the Vernon Winter Carnival, people are put in \\\\\\ to raise money.
-Check your work with the Answer Key at the end of this chapter.
+cultures journey / jail serio .ous 5.
+T 5.
+The Pacific Rim Whale Festival celebrates the of the grey whale.
+6. Championship Race started as a silly event but is now a 7.
+The Dragon Boat Festival celebrates the many different of the people in Vancouver. in 8.
+A 8.
+At the Vernon Winter Carnival, people are put in to raise money.
+Check your wo ork with the Answer Key at the end (of th is chap ter.